-The Mouse Oral Microbiome Database (MOMD) is a curated online resource for for mouse-based
+The Mouse Oral Microbiome Database (MOMD) is a curated online resource for mouse-based

 studies.
-It is constructed by a combination of bacterial culture, 16S rRNA gene amplicon
+It is constructed by a combination of bacterial culturing and 16S rRNA gene amplicon

 and whole genome sequencing.
 The taxonomy is based on full length 16S rRNA sequences